Pasgaard/Xperior-Sandbox/Tutorials/Experior Plugin/README.md

 * Each button will spawn a load using either a BasicFeeder or a CustomFeeder.
 * Each method will search for any matching feeders, adn spawn a load on the feeders attached TargetActionPoint.
 * The OnClick method writes to the log.
-* Then it finds all Feeders of type BasicFeeder or CustomFeeder.
+* The method finds all Feeders of type BasicFeeder or CustomFeeder.
-* Each Feeder will now spawn a Load on it’s TargetActionPoint.
+* Each Feeder will now spawn a Load at the TargetActionPoint.
 * A warning is written in the log if the TargetActionPoint is missing.

 > [!IMPORTANT]